 - A non-immigrant holding a status that does not preclude the student from establishing residency in California must have legal residence in California for 12 consecutive months preceding the day before the first day of the semester, and a restrictive immigration status dated at least one year and one day prior to the semester start date.

 Persons generally ineligible to establish California residency include: students under age 18, students dependent on out-of-state parents/guardians, students with certain non-immigrant status (holders of the following visas: F1, F2, B1, B2, TN, TD, etc…).
-For further information regarding eligibility to establish residency, contact a Residency Specialist at the Enrollment Center on first floor of Watson Hall or via email at email@example.com If you would like to attend OCC as a nonresident international student on an F1 visa, please view the International Students section for more information.
+For further information regarding eligibility to establish residency, contact a Residency Specialist at the Enrollment Center on the first floor of Watson Hall or via email at email@example.com If you would like to attend OCC as a nonresident international student on an F1 visa, please view the International Students section for more information.

 Students who do not meet the California residence requirements as of the day immediately preceding the first day of the semester or summer session are required to pay the non-resident tuition fees and capital outlay fees.
 This includes: